 The vast majority of personal injury cases throughout the United States are settled out of court.
 Even if a lawsuit is filed on your behalf, the case can still be settled without a trial.
 (In fact, in many cases, the mere act of filing a lawsuit is enough incentive for the insurance company to increase its settlement offer.)
 All of this makes it unlikely that you will ever have to go to court.
 But if you do, your attorney will prepare you for what to expect.

 If you file a lawsuit against the negligent driver, the defense attorney has the right to take your deposition.
 This does not actually occur in court.
 Depositions usually take place in a conference room at one of the attorney’s offices.
 You will be asked questions under oath, and a court reported will be present to record your testimony.

 The defense attorney will likely ask questions about the accident, your injuries, any pertinent medical history that has affected your injuries, and your work and lost wages.
 Your attorney will have the opportunity to object to any questions as necessary.
 Your lawyer will prepare you for your deposition before it occurs and be by your side during the entire process, so you don’t have to worry about your legal rights being protected.

 You don’t have to face the other driver’s insurance company on your own.
-At Arash Law, we fight hard for injury victims.
+The legal team at Arash Law led by Arash Khorsandi will fight hard for injured victims.
 Our experienced injury attorneys serve clients in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.
-We have collected over 200 million dollars for clients across the state.
+We have collected over 400 million dollars for clients across the state.